wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.2.8 - 20 Nov 2015 =
+* Compat : Advanced Custom Fields and WPML - ACF metaboxes were not displayed on Edit Post screen if translation was enabled for fields
+* Change : Streamlined Bulk Groups UI on Users screen (single groups dropdown for Add/Remove)
+* Change : Added an option on Advanced tab to disable Bulk Groups dropdown on Users screen
+* Change : Don't display Bulk Groups dropdown if no groups are defined
+* Fixed : Removed extra top margin in Permission Groups box on Edit User screen
+* Lang : Updated .po file

 = 2.2.7 - 6 Nov 2015 =
 * Fixed : On Network installations, PP User Search returned no results unless a user meta search was also specified (since 2.2.5)